 Our role as advisor to our clients on important transactions involves complex analysis and the exercise of professional judgment, including rendering "fairness opinions" in connection with mergers and other transactions.
-Our activities may subject us to the risk of significant legal liabilities to our clients and affected third parties, including shareholders of our clients who could bring securities class actions against us.
+Our activities may subject us to the risk of significant legal liabilities to our clients and affected third parties, including shareholders of our clients who could bring class actions against us.
 In recent years, the volume of claims and amount of damages claimed in litigation and regulatory proceedings against financial services companies have increased.
 These risks are difficult to assess or quantify and their existence and magnitude often remain unknown for substantial periods of time.
-Our engagements typically, but not always, include broad indemnities from our clients and provisions to limit our exposure to legal claims relating to our services, but these provisions may not protect us in all cases, including when a client does not have the financial capacity to paypursuant to the indemnity.
-As a result, we may incur significant legal expenses in defending ourselves against or settling litigation or regulatory action.
-In addition, we may have to spend a significant amount to adequately insure against these potential claims.
+Our engagements typically, but not always, include broad indemnities from our clients and provisions to limit our exposure to legal claims relating to our services, but these provisions may not protect us in all cases, including when a client does not have the financial capacity to pay pursuant to the indemnity.
+As a result, we may incur significant legal expenses in defending ourselves against or settling litigation or regulatory actions.
+In addition, the associated litigation process can place operational strain on our business and we may have to spend a significant amount to adequately insure against these potential claims.
 Substantial legal liability or significant regulatory action against us could have material adverse financial effects or cause significant reputational harm to us, which could seriously harm our business prospects.